List of A Song of Ice and Fire characters: House Tully

-House Tully is one of the Great Houses of the Seven Kingdoms in the fictional book series written by George R. R. Martin and is the principal house in the Riverlands.
+House Tully is one of the Great Houses of the Seven Kingdoms and is the principal house in the Riverlands.
 Its seat is at Riverrun.
 Its coat of arms displays a leaping silver trout on a field of rippling blue and red stripes, and its words are Family, Duty, Honor.
 Bastards born in the Riverlands are generally given the surname "Rivers".
 When House Targaryen invaded Westeros, Lord Tully was among the first to welcome the invaders.
-In return, the Targaryens made House Tully the principal House of the Riverlands.
+In return, the Targaryens made House Tully the principal house of the Riverlands.

 Family

 Hoster Tully

 Hoster Tully is the Lord of Riverrun and Lord Paramount of the Trident.
 He is the father of Catelyn Stark, Lysa Arryn, and Edmure Tully.
 He often quarrels with his brother Brynden because Brynden refuses to be married.
 Years before the events of the series, he agreed to foster Petyr Baelish at Riverrun as a ward.
 When he discovered that Lysa was pregnant with Petyr's child, he sent Petyr away and tricked Lysa into drinking an abortifacient potion.
-Hoster supported Robert Baratheon, House Stark, and House Arryn in rebellion against House Targaryen on the condition that Catelyn and Lysa be wed into the Stark and Arryn families, respectively.
+Hoster supported Robert Baratheon, House Stark, and House Arryn in the rebellion against House Targaryen on the condition that Catelyn and Lysa be wed into the Stark and Arryn families, respectively.
 His health deteriorates rapidly over the novels; he eventually dies and is laid to rest in the river following the Tully tradition.

 Minisa Whent

 Minisa Tully was the Lady of Riverrun.
-She is the mother of Catelyn Stark, a major POV character in the first three novels.
-Minisa is also the mother of Catelyn's two elder brothers who died in infancy, and later Lysa Arryn two years after Catelyn.
+She is the mother of Catelyn Stark, a major point-of-view character in the first three novels.
+Minisa is also the mother of Catelyn's two older brothers, who died in infancy, and later Lysa Arryn, two years after Catelyn.

-Many years later, she finally gave birth to a son and male heir: Edmure Tully, her fifth born child and the first son to survive infancy.
-This meant that Catelyn was relinquished of being Hoster's heir.
-She died from childbirth complications with her sixth child, Edmure's younger brother, over a decade prior to the beginning of the novels.
+Many years later, she finally gave birth to a son and male heir: Edmure Tully, her fifth-born child and the first son to survive infancy.
+This meant that Catelyn was no longer Hoster's heir.
+She died from childbirth complications with her sixth child, Edmure's younger brother, over a decade before the beginning of the novels.